NinopsC/tp_elimination_nc/README.md

 Import of the quantification data into R using tximport.
 See *analysis_R.Rmd* to read the details concerning the method and results of the count matrix analyses.
+To sum up, a principal component analysis (PCA) was conducted to check the data quality, genes with significant down- or up-regulation during genome elimination or similar expression patterns were identified, and their interactions were analysed using the "string" database.